Mesa (computer graphics): History

 Project initiator Brian Paul was a graphics hobbyist.
 He thought it would be fun to implement a simple 3D graphics library using the OpenGL API, which he might then use instead of VOGL (very ordinary GL Like Library).
 Beginning in 1993, he spent eighteen months of part-time development before he released the software on the Internet in February 1995.
 The software was well received, and people began contributing to its development.
 Mesa started off by rendering all 3D computer graphics on the CPU.
 Despite this, the internal architecture of Mesa was designed to be open for attaching to graphics processor-accelerated 3D rendering.
 In this first phase, rendering was done indirectly in the display server, leaving some overhead and noticeable speed lagging behind the theoretical maximum.
 The Diamond Monster 3D, using the Voodoo Graphics chipset, was one of the first 3D hardware devices supported by Mesa.

 The first true graphics hardware support was added to Mesa in 1997, based upon the Glide API for the then new 3dfx Voodoo I/II graphics cards and their successors.
 A major problem of using Glide as the acceleration layer was the habit of Glide to run full screen, which was only suitable for computer games.
 Further, Glide took the lock of the screen memory, and thus the display server was blocked from doing any other GUI tasks.

+Mesa 10 complies with OpenGL 3.3 for Intel, AMD/ATI, and Nvidia GPU hardware.
+Mesa 11 was announced with some drivers being OpenGL 4.1 compliant.

+Mesa 12 contains OpenGL 4.2 and 4.3 and Intel Vulkan 1.0 support.

+Mesa 13 brought Intel support for OpenGL 4.4 and 4.5 (all Features supported for Intel Gen 8+, Radeon GCN, Nvidia (Fermi, Kepler), but no Khronos-Test for 4.5-Label) and experimental AMD Vulkan 1.0 support through the community driver RADV.
+OpenGL ES 3.2 is possible with Intel Skylake (Gen9).

+1st stable version of 2017 is 17.0 (new year Counting).
+Ready features are certified OpenGL 4.5, OpenGL 4.5 for Intel Haswell, OpenGL 4.3 for Nvidia Maxwell and Pascal (GM107+).

+Huge performance gain was measured with Maxwell 1 (GeForce GTX 750 Ti and more with GM1xx).
+Maxwell-2-Cards (GeForce GTX 980 and more with GM2xx) are underclocked without Nvidia information.

+The Khronos CTS test suite for OpenGL 4.4, 4.5 and OpenGL ES 3.0+ is in now (2017-01-24) Open Source and all tests for Mesa 13 and 17 are now possible without costs.